Skip to contents

 Method remove_handler()

 Removes the handler assigned to the specified method and path.
-If no handler have been assigned it will throw a warning.
+If no handler have been assigned it will silently ignore it.

 Usage